coderefinery/coderefinery.org/about/hubs.md

 ## Current hubs

 * Aalto University, Helsinki region, sponsored by [Aalto Scientific Computing](https://scicomp.aalto.fi/).
   Workshops every May (Helsinki)/December (Aalto) in partnership with the University of Helsinki.
 * KTH, Stockholm, sponsored by [PDC](https://www.pdc.kth.se/).
   Workshops every March-April and October-November.
-* NTNU, Trondheim, sponsored by ??.
+* NTNU, Trondheim.
 Workshops every February and November.
-* University of Oslo, sponsored by ??.
+* University of Oslo.
 Workshops every June (and possibly more).

 ## Become a hub